 This legal inferiority was removed in that year, thanks to the intervention of the Duke of Orleans, lieutenant-general of the kingdom, and to the campaign led in Parliament by the deputies Rambuteau and Viennet.

 Encouraged by these prominent men, the minister of education on 13 November 1830, offered a motion to place Judaism upon an equal footing with Catholicism and Protestantism as regards support for the synagogues and for the rabbis from the public treasury.

 The motion was accompanied by flattering compliments to the French Jews, "who", said the minister, "since the removal of their disabilities by the Revolution, have shown themselves worthy of the privileges granted them".

-In January 1831, it passed in the Chamber of Peers by 89 votes to 57, and on 8 February it was ratified by King Louis Philippe, who from the beginning had shown himself favourable to placing Judaism on an equal footing with the other faiths.
-Shortly afterward the rabbinical college, which had been founded at Metz in 1829, was recognised as a state institution, and was granted a subsidy.
+In January 1831, it passed in the Chamber of Peers by 89 votes to 57, and on 8 February it was ratified by King Louis Philippe, who from the beginning had shown himself favorable to placing Judaism on an equal footing with the other faiths.
+Shortly afterward the rabbinical college, which had been founded at Metz in 1829, was recognized as a state institution and was granted a subsidy.